Free Hidden Gems in San Francisco

 View this post on Instagram

-While nearby Lombard Street attracts much of the tourist attention, the quaint gardens of Fay Park present a much better spot to relax undisturbed.
-Located just blocks from the 1000 Chestnut apartments in Russian Hill and 2140 Taylor apartments in North Beach, this wonderfully landscaped space offers a piece of tranquility in the heart of a historic neighborhood.
+While nearby Lombard Street attracts much of the tourist attention, the quaint gardens of Fay Park (opens in a new tab) present a much better spot to relax undisturbed.
+Located just blocks from the 1000 Chestnut apartments (opens in a new tab) in Russian Hill (opens in a new tab) and 2140 Taylor apartments (opens in a new tab) in North Beach (opens in a new tab), this wonderfully landscaped space offers a piece of tranquility in the heart of a historic neighborhood.
 Search the grounds of the park, and you may come across the Fay Park Sundial, which reads: “Grow old along with me, the best is yet to be.”

 Bison Paddock (opens in a new tab)